bowen-gao/sbdd_practical_evaluation/README.md

 It should contain following files:
 ### PDBBind.lmdb.zip

-processed pdbbind data for training in lmdb format
+processed pdbbind data for training in lmdb format.
+Docs for lmdb can be found at: https://lmdb.readthedocs.io/en/release/

 ### PDBBind-DUD_E_FLAPP_0.6.pkl

-split file for 0.6 version
+train/valid split file for 0.6 version

 ### PDBBind-DUD_E_FLAPP_0.9.pkl

-split file for 0.9 version
+train/valid  split file for 0.9 version

 ### DUDE.zip

-DUD-E test set
+DUD-E test set.
+Each directory is a target and contains all needed files for evaluation.

 ### LIT-PCBA.zip

-LIT-PCBA test set
+LIT-PCBA test set.
+Each directory is a target and contains all needed files for evaluation.

 ### DUDE_generated_mols.zip

-generated molecules by different methods for targets in DUD-E.
+generated molecules by different methods for targets in DUD-E. Molecules are in .sdf format.

 ### PCBA_generated_mols.zip

-generated molecules by different methods for targets in LIT-PCBA
+generated molecules by different methods for targets in LIT-PCBA.
+Molecules are in .sdf format.

 ## pretrain_weights.zip